5 Jamaican Jerk Sauce Recipe Tips to Make Your Meals Flavorful

 How to Use Jamaican Jerk Sauce

 Jamaican jerk sauce was traditionally used as a marinade and serving sauce for pork.
-It is commonly used on chicken, and can be used to flavor steaks, firm white fish, and even beans.
+It is commonly used on chicken and can be used to flavor steaks, firm white fish, and even beans.

 Here are some hints for getting the greatest possible flavor from your Jamaican jerk sauce:

-• Loosen the skin on chicken parts and rub the sauce under the skin as a marinade up to a day before roasting.
+• Loosen the skin on the chicken parts and rub the sauce under the skin as a marinade up to a day before roasting.

 • Score the fat on pork shoulder and rub the sauce into the cuts.